Amount for a Severe and Prolonged Impairment in Mental or Physical Functions

 - a physiotherapist

-- It has lasted (or is expected to last) for at least 12 consecutive months.
+Your impairment is considered severe and prolonged if it has lasted (or is expected to last) for at least 12 consecutive months and either of the following situations applies to you:

-- It significantly limits your ability to perform a basic activity of daily living (seeing, speaking, hearing, walking, eliminating, feeding or dressing yourself, or functioning in everyday life because you do not have the necessary mental functions).
+- unable to perform one of the following basic activities of daily living without it taking an inordinate amount of time: seeing, speaking, hearing, walking, eliminating, feeding or dressing yourself, or functioning in everyday life because you do not have the necessary mental functions (remunerated work, social activities, recreational activities or housekeeping are not basic activities of daily living); or

 For more information, see the instructions for line 376 in the guide to the income tax return (TP-1.G-V).